CUSTOM DESIGN OR MODULAR?

 Are Modular Kitchens Cheaper than Custom Designed Kitchens?

-If you have the luxury of space, your kitchen can become an ideal place to entertain your family and friends.
+If you have the luxury of space, your kitchen can be the ideal place to entertain your family and friends.
 Gone are the days when the kitchen was the domain of the person doing the cooking while guests squeezed into doorways or adjacent rooms, isolating themselves and the long-suffering cook!
-Modern kitchens typically feature stacks of bench-space and island benches, with many incorporating casual seating making the kitchen a much more sociable and inclusive space than it was in days past.
+Modern kitchens typically feature stacks of bench-space and island benches, with many incorporating casual seating, making the kitchen a much more sociable and inclusive space than it was in days past.